helltf/bot-v1-fullstack/README.md

-# Fullstack application for twich bot
+# Fullstack application for twitch bot